 The story of “Big Bill” Haywood draws like a magnet and twists and twirls like a deadly snake.
-It winds and loops its murderous way into the fabric of Cripple Creek history.
+It winds and loops its murderous way into the fabric of labor history.

 The son of a former Pony Express rider, Haywood was born in Salt Lake City in 1869.
 His dad died when he was three and after he punctured his right eye in accident involving a pocket knife and a slingshot, he was forced by family economics to go to work in the mines before he was ten years old.

 As an adult, the six-foot-three-inch, gruff, imposing and sometimes-volatile figure with a thunderous voice, and a milky dead eye that he never replaced with a glass one, became one of the most feared radicals in the American labor movement.

 In 1902, Haywood and Charles Moyer assumed leadership of the Western Federation of Miners.
 In his own words from a speech in 1911 in New York City, Haywood noted the importance of the Cripple Creek strike.